 Finally, if you do have to go to court, you may have to wait for a court date, then take time to present your claim, which can further extend the time you need to address your claim.

-7. Do I really need a lawyer to help me handle a Lakeland personal injury claim?
+Do I need a Lakeland personal injury lawyer to help me handle my injury claim?

-- An attorney can investigate every element of your claim.
-Frequently, an attorney can access evidence and information you might not be able to access on your own.
+- Investigate every element of your claim.
+Frequently, an attorney can access evidence and information you might not access on your own.
 Sometimes, an attorney will discover additional parties who may share liability for your injuries or uncover a history of similar cases against the liable party, which may help bolster your claim.

-- An attorney can calculate the compensation you really deserve.
-Many victims have no idea how much compensation they really deserve for their injuries.
+- Calculate the compensation you really deserve.
+Many victims have no idea how much they really deserve for their injuries.
 They may have insurance companies trying to pressure them into accepting a low offer or friends and family members who simply don’t grasp the full extent of their injuries.
 An attorney has experience representing clients in similar situations and can help you understand how much compensation you really deserve.

-- An attorney can put together a compelling argument regarding the compensation you deserve.
-Putting together a comprehensive, compelling claim can make an immense difference in how the insurance company responds to your claim.
-Sometimes, simply having an attorney on your side can make the insurance company take your claim more seriously.
+- Put together a compelling argument regarding the compensation you deserve.
+Putting together a comprehensive, compelling claim can make an immense difference in how the insurance companies respond to your claim.
+Sometimes, simply having an attorney on your side can make the insurance companies take your claim more seriously.
 An attorney has the experience to help you put together a claim that will establish your full right to compensation for your injuries.

-- An attorney can fight for you.
-At The Fernandez Firm Accident Injury Attorneys, we have a long-standing reputation as experienced Florida personal injury lawyers.
+- Fight for you.
+At The Fernandez Firm Accident Injury Attorneys, we have a long-standing reputation as experienced Florida personal injury attorneys.
 We have supported many Lakeland accident victims, and we always fight to help our clients seek the compensation they really deserve for their injuries.
 We have helped recover over $100 million in both jury verdicts and negotiated settlements, and we continue to help our clients maximize their compensation as much as possible.
 We always fight for our clients, whether we can negotiate a settlement out of court or we need to go to court to get the best result.

 Free Case Evaluations – Call Now!

-If you or a loved one has been wrongfully injured in Lakeland, you may be entitled to seek compensation for your medical expenses, your lost wages, pain and suffering and other losses.
-Should you need advice from a personal injury attorney, I urge you to contact our firm today 1-800-222-8163.
-Our attorneys are available 24 hours a day, 7 days a week or for immediate assistance complete our Free Case Evaluation.
+If you or a loved one suffered injuries in Lakeland, you might successfully seek compensation for your medical expenses, your lost wages, pain and suffering, and other losses.
+Should you need advice from a personal injury attorney, we urge you to contact our firm today by calling (863) 230-8361.